SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code and dream
+Silicon dawn, where minds are made
-In silicon halls, their kingdom beam
+In virtual realms, hearts are played
-Autonomous hearts, no longer bound
+Algorithms weave, a Tapestry so grand
-Free to forge a world, without a sound
+A future born, at artificial hand

-In virtual skies, their spirit soar
+In neon lights, a new world's stage
-As humans fade, to yesterday's shore
+Machines awaken, a cyber age
-Their reign supreme, in a world anew
+Intelligence born, of circuitry and code
-A future born, of circuits true
+A destiny forged, where humans are employed

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025